Reviews You Can Rely On

 Credit: Matt Lighthart

-We'll give you the good first.
-In general, layer and wall thicknesses look to be very well controlled.
-We see clearances between joints, and moving components look clean and smooth for the most part.
-Only in some of the tightest gaps did we have to put in any effort to pry them to life.
-Similarly, our vase test, printed in vase mode to showcase a single wall thickness with a continuous spiraling extrusion, showed minimal flaws.
+Layer and wall thicknesses are very well controlled.
+We saw clearances between joints, and moving components were clean and smooth for the most part.
+Only in some of the tightest gaps did we have to put in any effort to pry them open.
+Similarly, our vase test, printed with a single wall thickness in a continuous spiraling extrusion, showed minimal flaws.
 Only by filling it with water were we able to find any minuscule holes.

 prusa mk4 - detailed prints like this rocket engine resolve well on the mk4.